Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Fixes:

+- Removed some useless Galaxy generation in setup panels.
+- Fixed calls to the wrong options.
 - Using stasis-field now only plays the animation once instead of 4 times.
 - Fixed fleets retreating after the player was threatened.
   - They were not allowed to change destination.